Select therapeutic use:

 Cardiovascular disease (eg, coronary artery disease, stroke, arrhythmias, CHF, uncontrolled hypertension).
 Hyperthyroidism.
 Glaucoma.
 Agitated states.
 History of drug abuse.
 During or within 14 days of MAOIs.
 Pregnancy (Cat.X).
 Nursing mothers.

 Increased risk of primary pulmonary hypertension (PPH), valvular heart disease.
 Discontinue if unexplained dyspnea, angina pectoris, syncope, or lower extremity edema develops.
-Discontinue if tolerance to anorectant effect occurs.
+Discontinue if tolerance to the anorectant effect develops.
 Mild hypertension.
 Diabetes.
 Renal impairment.
 Prescribe minimal supply to avoid overdose.
+Tartrazine hypersensitivity.
 Elderly.